Elkhorn Fern, Dwarf Elkhorn Fern, Climbing Bird’s Nest Fern, Terrestrial Elkhorn Fern, Fishtail Strap Fern, Fishtail Fern…

 To make this page less confusing, links to information regarding the species names are attached to the highlighted names of the websites.

-Currently, Microsorum punctatum Copel. is the correct and accepted botanical name for the Dwarf Elkhorn Fern.
+Plants of the World Online by Kew says Microsorum punctatum Copel. is the correct and accepted botanical name for all the common names mentioned above.
 It was described as such by Edwin Bingham Copeland in University of California Publications in Botany in 1929.
 Plants of the World Online list 47 synonyms for Microsorum punctatum.

 The genus, Microsorum Link, was named and described by Johann Heinrich Friedrich Link in Hortus Regius Botanicus Berolinensis in 1833.
 Plants of the World Online currently list 39 accepted species in the genus Microsorum.